What’s New

 The input data has to be in four CSV (comma separated values) files.
 Note that the file and column names below are all case-sensitive.
 An example is provided with the RCMap software for reference.

 • SortedCards.csv records the statements in each pile, per sorter.
-The first column in the sorter ID (again, sequential number from 1 to M, where M is the number of sorters).
-The second column contains a name of the pile, as given by the sorter.
-It may be blank, but the column must be included in the sheet.
-The next columns contain the card numbers that person j put in pile k.
+The first column is the sorter ID (unique numeric values; they do not need to be consecutive).
+The second column contains the name of the pile as given by the sorter — it may be blank, but the column must be present.
+The next columns contain the card numbers (matching StatementID values) that person j put in pile k.
 Note that each row in this file may have a different number of non-empty cells.
+Pile labels from different sorters are automatically matched using fuzzy string comparison so that minor spelling variations are merged into a single canonical label (see Project Configuration File).

 Most common data-entry problems occur because of one of the following reasons: